 A home for academic and creative expression

 Universal Promise has always been in awe of South African talent.
-We are floored by the mastery of multiple languages, genuine curiosity, multipart harmony, Xhosa dance steps, and student expressiveness.
-The brand new Academic Centre (currently in Phase I of construction) will showcase this broad range of intellectual and creative abilities within the school and beyond, and stimulate and hone other areas, as well.
+We are floored by the mastery of multiple languages, genuine curiosity, multipart harmony, Xhosa dance steps, and student expression.
+The brand new Academic Centre (currently in the final phase of construction) will showcase this broad range of intellectual and creative abilities in the school and beyond, and stimulate and hone other skills, as well.

 We owe a significant debt of gratitude to architect Bobby Ellis of Ellis Architecture and Design Studio for his knowledge of local protocol and the steps to ensure compliance.
 The process was long and complex; still, in the midst of all that, Mr. Ellis remained true to the creative process.
 He designed a building that signals the end of the woefully inadequate facilities at Vusumzi Primary School and brings an inherently South African flair to the amazing new structure.
 The center is rich with natural tones and textures that reflect the geographical wonders of South Africa and the Xhosa culture.
 Mr. Ellis also incorporated wide-open spaces for ventilation in the hot summer climate and for proper dining, performing arts, and after-school tutoring and enrichment.
 Wood, painted brick, ironmongery, and simplicity signal an era for Nomathamsanqa's children that was unimaginable just a few years ago.
 Now the young learners will enjoy a school that is commensurate with what children everywhere deserve.
 Good enough is no longer good enough.